Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 Rates and Fees

 The Delta Gold is a low-maintenance card, since there aren’t many fees to worry about.
 There are no foreign transaction fees when you fly abroad, and the annual fee is $0 introductory the first year.
 Even then, the rewards and benefits easily make up for the $99 fee afterward.

-Other than that, the only ongoing cost might be the 15.74 percent to 24.74 percent variable APR, which can be slightly below the average current credit card interest rate if you happen to carry a balance.
+Other than that, the only ongoing cost might be the 17.24 percent to 26.24 percent variable APR, which can be slightly below the average current credit card interest rate if you happen to carry a balance.
 Also, remember to check the rates and fees carefully before booking travel with your reward miles so you’re wary of any award and service fees.